florencejt/fusilli/docs/data_loading.rst

 Data Format Requirements
 ----------------------------

-Your data must adhere to specific formats for ``fusilli`` to read it correctly with the :func:`fusilli.data.get_data_module` function.
+Your data must adhere to specific formats for ``fusilli`` to read it correctly with the :func:`fusilli.data.prepare_fusion_data` function.

 The paths to the data source files must be in a parameters dictionary: